emi80/group-meetings/4/slides.md

 <!-- .slide: data-state="no-nav-bar" data-background="#111111" -->
 <!-- .element: class="big light" -->
-Do we need a LIMS?
+Do we need a LIMS/Electronic Notebook?